Making disks available on your own machine

 /etc/samba/fi_cred.conf

-, set its access rights to 600 and its contents should be as follows:
+, for example, set its access rights to 600 and its contents should be as follows:

 username=login password=heslo domain=NTFI